leoleonsio/interpolation-methods/README.md

 - linear TIN
 - laplace

+The implementation is based on the knowledge from Terrain Book authored by TU Delft professors. https://github.com/tudelft3d/terrainbook

 The code runs based on the parameters in _params.json_ file, which specifies:
 - input file
   - path to the space delimited text file containing point coordinates with the header line being: **x** **y** **z**